kylemilloy/edamam-php/docs/FOODDATABASE.md

 ### Setting request parameters

-The following are the query parameters that you are allowed to be set.
+The following are the query parameters that you are allowed to set.

 ```php
 /**